kam92/rest-api-spring/readme.md

 -Authentication with Spring Security 3.0</br>

 TODO:</br>
--make Spring Security consider the database created user instead of the java in-built one</br>
+-discover how to make Spring Security 3 redirect to /docs after login -make Spring Security consider the database created user instead of the java in-built one</br>
 -create some logic to edit Students in a batch, for example to alter the grade of a whole approved class and etc.</br>
 </br>